configcat/js-unified-sdk/README.md

 ## Package content

 Currently the `@configcat/sdk` NPM package includes the following builds of the library:
-- `dist/configcat.browser.umd.min.js` - for referencing the library in old browsers via HTML script tag:
+- `dist/configcat.browser.umd.min.js` - for referencing the library in old browsers via a HTML `<script>` tag:
    - Uses the UMD bundle format.
    - Targets ES5 and includes all required polyfills.
    - TypeScript type definitions are not provided.
-* `dist/configcat.browser.esm.min.js` - for referencing the library in newer browsers via HTML script tag:
+* `dist/configcat.browser.esm.min.js` - for referencing the library in newer browsers via a HTML `<script>` tag:
   - Uses the standard ECMAScript module format.
   - Targets ES2015 and includes all required polyfills.
   - TypeScript type definitions are not provided.
-* `dist/configcat.chromium-extension.esm.js` - for referencing the library in Chromium-based browser extensions via HTML script tag:
+* `dist/configcat.chromium-extension.esm.js` - for referencing the library in Chromium-based browser extensions via a HTML `<script>` tag:
   - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills.
   - TypeScript type definitions are not provided.
 * `lib/cjs/` - for old versions of Node.js and bundlers not supporting ES modules:
   - Uses the legacy CommonJS module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.
-* `lib/esm/` - for modern versions of Node.js, Deno and bundlers:
+* `lib/esm/` - for modern versions of Node.js, Deno, Bun and bundlers:
   - Uses the standard ECMAScript module format.
   - Targets ES2017 and includes all required polyfills except for the `Promise` feature.
   - TypeScript type definitions are provided.